 Read/write access door

 Finally, there is a metal door that can be moved left and then will snap back to its original position.
-This door is used to allow the read/write head in the floppy drive to have the capability of accessing the magnetic medium in the casing.
+This door is allows the read/write head in the floppy drive to access the magnetic medium in the casing.
 Once the diskette is removed, this door will snap back into position, helping to prevent anything from getting on the magnetic medium and destroying it.
-This also makes these types of diskettes more reliable than the earlier 5.25" diskettes.
+The door also increases the longevity of the magnetic disk.